-At Objective Experience we have been working on our own Conscious Experience Design Framework for a while, as outlined in this recent podcast by our Founder James Breeze.
+At Objective Experience, we have been working on our own Conscious Experience Design Frameworks for a while, as outlined in this recent podcast by our Founder James Breeze.
 It seems this thinking is not unique!
 We are delighted that the Design Council have iterated their famous double diamond to focus more on the circular economy and we are excited to employ it as a tool in our practice.

 Anyone working around design will be familiar with the double diamond framework.
 It was actually created way back in 2004 by the Design Council in the UK as a framework for innovation which helps designers and non-designers across the globe tackle some of the most complex social, economic and environmental problems.